 Where it all started

 Explorations was founded in 1981 by the Giftedness Centre at McGill University in the spirit of the World Conference on Gifted and Talented Children.
-The name Explorations stems from what its founders believed to be the very essence of the program: student interest as a powerful learning tool available.
+The name Explorations stems from what its founders believed to be the very essence of the program: student interest as a powerful learning tool.

 Learners were invited to explore a variety of topics, including studio arts, mathematics, computers, humanities, and science.
 Within the first few years, Explorations adopted an “open-door” policy – no longer requiring tests of giftedness or letters of recommendation to join the summer program.
 The program soon became a teaching and learning hub by offering supervised internships for educators who wished to learn more about teaching bright students.
 It also served as a research site for investigations of gifted children and teens.

-Today, Explorations has grown to serve over 350 children each summer, and our programs have expanded beyond the summer to March Break, weekends and weeknights.
+Today, Explorations has grown to serve over 350 children each summer, and our programs have expanded beyond the summer to after-school, weekends, virtually, Winter and March Breaks.
 However, at our core, we still believe that by connecting young learners and inspired educators, we can create an exceptional experience.